hackforla/website/static/content/index.md

     url: >-
       http://www.govtech.com/dc/articles/March-4-Declared-Open-Data-Day-in-Los-Angeles-Cities-Worldwide.html
 about:
-  dek: >-
-    Hack for LA is the official Los Angeles chapter of Code for America, a national nonprofit that believes government can work for the people, by the people, in the 21st century.
-We bring together coders, designers, entrepreneurs, students, government staff, activists, and other civic-minded people to solve the LA region’s biggest challenges.
+  dek: "Hack for LA is a project group of [Hacker Fund](https://www.hacker.fund)\_and the official Los Angeles chapter of [Code for America](https://www.codeforamerica.com).
+We bring together coders, designers, entrepreneurs, students, government staff, activists, and other civic-minded people to solve the LA region’s biggest challenges."
   title: Want to know more about Hack for LA?
 sponsors:
   - image: /images/uploads/logo-cfa.svg